 The Superstition Mountains

-Probably the most underrated mountain range in all of Arizona, the Superstitions are one of my personal favorite locations with their edgy jagged peaks rising above the cactus lined desert floor.
+Probably the most underrated mountain range in all of Arizona is the Superstitions.
+They are one of my personal favorite locations, with edgy jagged peaks rising above the cactus lined desert floor.
 Access is either by Lost Dutchman State Park or the Tonto National Forest.
-They are mesmerizing any time of day, but they are especially magnificent at sunset when the light hits the face of the rocks and creates a vibrant reddish purple glow.
+They are mesmerizing any time of day, but create an especially magnificent backdrop at sunset.
+As the dipping sunlight hits the face of the rocks, it creates a vibrant reddish purple glow.

-- Permits: May be required depending on your chosen location and number of guests, but reaching the land managers is usually an easy process.
+• Permits: May be required depending on your chosen location, number of guests, and setup requests.
+Reaching the land managers is usually an easy process.

 Lake overlooks along the Salt River

-As the Salt River winds down and to the west, there are several mid-sized reservoir lakes in a row- Roosevelt Lake, Apache Lake, Canyon Lake, and Saguaro Lake.
-These desert lakes have various overlooks and picnic areas that can make a picture perfect backdrop for a desert elopement or micro wedding.
+As the Salt River winds down and to the west, there are several mid-sized reservoir lakes in a row.
+These include Roosevelt Lake, Apache Lake, Canyon Lake, and Saguaro Lake.
+This series of desert lakes have various overlooks that can make a picture perfect backdrop for your desert elopement.
 Love the water?
-You could even get married out on the lake on a boat!
+You could even get married on a boat on the lake!

-- Permits: May be required depending on your chosen location and number of guests, but reaching the land managers is usually an easy process.
+• Permits: May be required depending on your chosen location, number of guests, and setup requests.
+Reaching the land managers is usually an easy process.

 The Salt River

-The lower Salt River is a well known summertime river rafting location, but is a beautiful and easily accessible backdrop year round for wedding portraits or as your elopement location.
+The lower Salt River is a well known summertime river rafting location.
+It is also a beautiful and easily accessible backdrop year round for wedding portraits or as your elopement location.
 You could even catch a glimpse of the wild Salt River horses if you time it right!

-- Permits: May be required depending on your chosen location and number of guests, but reaching the land managers is usually an easy process.
+• Permits: May be required depending on your chosen location, number of guests, and setup requests.
+Reaching the land managers is usually an easy process.

 Boyce Thompson Arboretum

-If you are choosing to elope with family, choosing an intimate venue like Boyce Thompson Arboretum allows you and your guests to enjoy stunning desert landscapes while having on site amenities and easy trail access for family and friends with physical limitations.
+If you are choosing to elope with family, choosing an intimate venue like Boyce Thompson Arboretum may be perfict.
+This location allows you and your guests to enjoy stunning desert landscapes, while having on site amenities and easy access for family and friends with physical limitations.

-- Reservations: Ceremonies require a reservation and there are several garden areas to choose from based on the size of your group.
+• Reservations: Ceremonies require a reservation and fee.
+There are several garden areas to choose from based on the size of your group.

 Southern Arizona